ythirion/scala-kata-logs/BankingKata/solution/step-by-step.md

 }
 ```

-- Let's improve our test ta take into account the order in which the printer should be called
+- Let's improve our test to take into account the order in which the printer should be called
     - We can use the `inSequence` method from `scalamock` for that
 ```scala
 inSequence {